Remarkable structures in integrable probability, I: max-independence structures: Max-independence structure in random matrix ensembles

 \begin{remark} We mention the problem of large deviations for $ \lambdab_{1, N} $ which is studied e.g. in \cite{BorotNadal, MajumdarNadal}.
 With theorem~\ref{Thm:GUEmax}, this problem becomes a problem of large deviations for the maximum of independent random variables, hence a problem of large deviations for sums of parametric indicators.
 The Poisson approximation with remainder is still available in this regime~; an alternative is provided by the renormalisation flow approach developed in the context of maxima of independent random variables in \cite{AngelettiBertinAbry, BertinGyorgyi} and which is now directly applicable to the max-independent structure of $ \lambdab_{1, N} $. \end{remark}

 \begin{remark} The analogue of the proof of theorem~\ref{Thm:TW2max} would consist in using a decomposition of the type

-i.e. an equality in law with an infinite sequence of independent random variables depending on $N$.
+i.e. an equality in law with an infinite sequence of independent random variables depending on $N$ (which would not be a consequence of the max-independence structure with only $N$ random variables).
 Mimicking the proof of theorem~\ref{Thm:TW2max} could then lead directly to the convergence in law of $ \frac{ Z_k(\gue_N) - 2\sqrt{N}}{N^{-1/6}} $ towards $ Z_k(\Ai) $ or some $ \We_k $, asking then the following problem~:

 \begin{question} Can one obtain Tracy and Widom's convergence in law \eqref{Eq:CV:GUE2TW} writing

 for infinite sequences of random variables $ (Z_k(\gue_N))_{k \geq 1} $ and $ (\We_k)_{k \geq 1} $~? \end{question}